semagrow/semagrow/README.md

 ## Building the Semagrow preinstalled in Apache Tomcat

-To build a fully functional tomcat with the semagrow preinstalled cd into ${semagrow-stack-webapp.root} and issue the following command
+To build a fully functional tomcat with the semagrow preinstalled cd into ${semagrow.root} and issue the following command

         mvn clean package -Psemagrow-stack-webapp-distribution

-This will result in a zip file in ${semagrow-stack-webapp.root}/target containing a fully equipped tomcat (in version 7.0.42 as of writing).
+This will result in a zip file in ${semagrow.root}/http/target containing a fully equipped tomcat (in version 7.0.42 as of writing).
 This tomcat is configured with all dependencies (lib, JNDI) that are needed to run the semagrow.
 Please note that external dependencies need to be setup individually.
 For example a the Postgres database needs